BarackOBusiness/BarackOBusiness/README.md

 - Hi, I’m @The-head-obamid
-- I do a lot of business (business)
+- [REDACTED]
 - I’m currently learning the intricacies of bruh
-- How to reach me: The Head Of Business (CEO)#6380
+- How to reach me: Barack OBusiness#6380
 - Uhhh business.

 <!---